 No, if you are accepted to SURGH, you cannot take summer school courses or be otherwise employed for the duration of the 10-week program.

 HGHI and other funding centers at Harvard aim to distribute summer funding across the undergraduate community.
 Therefore, students who receive HGHI funding may not accept any additional funding for their internship or research project.
 Students are prohibited from accepting more than one substantial Harvard-funded summer opportunity each summer.
-In general, substantial experiences are defined as 8 weeks or longer.
 Students must disclose if they are receiving Harvard funding for any other projects at any point throughout the summer, the amount of the award, and the dates of the other project as soon as possible.
 HGHI reserves the right to modify awards accordingly.
 Failure to promptly report other Harvard-funded summer activities may be reported to the Administrative Board.

 Staff is here to assist you, but it is important to note that obtaining a passport, visa, and vaccinations are ultimately your responsibility.
-You can find information on the requirements for any country on the US Department of State’s website here, and you will be given specific instructions regarding requirements after you have been accepted to the program.
+You can find information on the requirements for different countries on the US Department of State’s website here, and you will be given more details regarding requirements after you have been accepted to the program.

 Keeping you healthy and safe during your internship is extremely important.
 There will be a mandatory training in the spring conducted by Harvard’s International Safety and Security Offices for all students going abroad.
 Before departure, you will be required to complete a travel registry and to keep it updated throughout your time abroad.
 You are also required to have health insurance that covers medical treatment abroad; before you leave, you should verify your international coverage options with your insurance provider.
 During your internship, you will have 24/7 access to Harvard Travel Assist, which provides global medical and security support and evacuation services.

 All independent funding proposals should be for projects that are a minimum of 8 weeks long.
-If you would like to apply for independent funding for a volunteer opportunity or independent experiences related to Global Health that is less than 8 weeks long, please reach out to email@example.com before submitting an application.
+If you would like to apply for independent funding for a volunteer opportunity or independent experiences related to Global Health that is less than 8 weeks long, please email HGHI_StudentEngagement@harvard.edu before submitting an application.

 There are rules governing which countries students can travel to with Harvard funding.
 Here is a link to Harvard’s Global Support Services (GSS) page with the rules, and the country rankings are available here.
 Funding cannot be provided for “High Risk” countries, and while travel is not prohibited to “Elevated Risk” countries, there are extra precautions that you would need to take before traveling.